SOTETO/heureka/readme.md

 If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `docker-setup.cfg`.

-> **Best practice:** Since Heureka uses Docker containers, it s strongly recommended to use a separated Docker container to run a database.
+> **Best practice:** Since Heureka uses Docker containers, it is strongly recommended to use a separated Docker container to run a database.

-> **Next Step:** More information about the configuration of your newly created microservice can be found in the `readme.md` file, that is created in your microservices directory.
+> **Next Step:** More information about the configuration of your newly created microservice can be found in the `readme.md` file, that has been created in your microservices directory.

 ### Creating a new microservice manually
 Start by creating a new directory for your microservice in the `microservices/` directory: